Temperature-Resistant Order in 2+1 Dimensions: Thermal Partition Function

 We will discuss the effective potential starting from the model in $3<d<4$, where the fixed points are the solutions of~\eqref{gendfx}.
 After this warm-up we will return to the model of interest in $d=3$ with the sextic $\psi$ interaction.

 The action is as in~\eqref{actone},~\eqref{acttwo}, which we present again for convenience

 This theory has many flat directions classically.
 For instance, constant $\sigma$ and vanishing $\psi,\phi_i$ costs no energy classically.
 If $t$ is negative (as for the fixed point of interest here) we can also take $\phi_i^2=-t\psi^2$ with arbitrary $\sigma$.
-We will compute the quantum corrections and the thermal corrections to find the correct ground state.
+We will compute the quantum corrections and the thermal corrections to find the correct minimum of the free energy.

 If $\phi_i$ has a constant VEV, we can, with no loss of generality, assume that only $\phi_1\equiv \phi$ is nonzero.
 Thus, after integrating the other components, we arrive at

 Let us consider the vacuum state in the large $N$ limit.
 We rescale $\phi \to N^\frac12 \phi, \psi \to N^\frac12 \psi$ for convenience.
 Using